accredible/accredible-certificates/README.md

 ## Installation

-1. Visit https://accredible.com to obtain a free API key
+1. Visit https://accredible.com to obtain an API key
 2. Ensure you have the Wordpress Academy Theme active
 3. Install the plugin
 4. Activate the plugin through the 'Plugins' menu in WordPress